Vedicavg/Capstone-Project-HTML-CSS/README.md

-#Hello My name is Vedica Gairola and I am a full stack Web Developer.
+# Hello My name is Vedica Gairola
+I am a full stack Web Developer.
-This is my capstone project made using HTML, CSS, JAVASCRIPT
+This is my capstone project made using **HTML, CSS, JAVASCRIPT**